 But getting the vaccine does not ensure that your child will not get infected.
 It’s important to do everything you can to protect your child and the rest of your family from disease.
 Here are ways to cut their risk of illness:

 Wear masks indoors in public.
 People can spread the coronavirus even when they don’t have symptoms or before symptoms start.
 To slow the spread, the CDC says everyone over the age of 2 should wear a mask indoors when they’re in a public place if they have not been fully vaccinated or if the level of COVID-19 spreading in your community is high.
 The CDC has a tool to help you track the COVID-19 community level where you live.

-Fit is important, so make or buy masks that are sized for small faces.
+Fit is important, so buy masks that are sized for small faces.
 Try on masks at home so children have time to get used to them.
 Make sure your child doesn’t touch the mask while wearing it.